amcerri/data-augmentation-GASPLN/README.md

 This function is used to add noise to a percentage of the words in a given text string by inserting or removing letters, and swapping punctuations with a small probability.
 It takes three arguments: `text`, `word_noise_prob`, and `char_noise_prob`.

-### Arguments:
+### Arguments

-* `text` (str): The input text to be processed.
+- `text` (str): The input text to be processed.
 This can be any string, but should ideally be a full sentence or paragraph for best results.

-* `word_noise_prob` (float, optional): The probability of adding noise to a given word.
+- `word_noise_prob` (float, optional): The probability of adding noise to a given word.
 The default value is 0.2, which means that 20% of the words in the input text will have noise added to them.

-* `char_noise_prob` (float, optional): The probability of adding or removing a letter from a given word.
+- `char_noise_prob` (float, optional): The probability of adding or removing a letter from a given word.
 The default value is 0.2, which means that there is a 20% chance that a letter will be added or removed from a word.

-### Example Usage:
+### Example Usage

 Here's an example of how to use the `add_noise` function: